mewna/catnip/README.md

 Also check out the [examples](https://github.com/mewna/catnip/tree/master/src/main/example/basic) for Kotlin and Scala usage.

+### Modular usage

+catnip supports being used in REST-only or shards-only configurations.
+The nice thing about catnip is that using it like this is **exactly the same** as using it normally.
+The only difference is that to use catnip in REST-only mode, you don't call `catnip.connect()` and use `catnip.rest().whatever()` instead.

 ### Custom event bus events

 Because vert.x is intended to be used in clustered mode as well as in a single-node configuration,